|

 The plant

-looking NW.
+looking northwest.

 Looking more to

-the north the camera can not capture the entire structure.
+the north, the camera cannot capture the entire structure.
 74,198

 R-1830 engines were built by Buick in this facility during the war.